Microsoft/azure-docs.cs-cz/articles/site-recovery/how-to-enable-replication-proximity-placement-groups.md

 $RecoveryReplicaDiskAccountType = $vm.StorageProfile.DataDisks[0].ManagedDisk.StorageAccountType
 $RecoveryTargetDiskAccountType = $vm.StorageProfile.DataDisks[0].ManagedDisk.StorageAccountType

-$DataDisk1ReplicationConfig  = New-AzRecoveryServicesAsrAzureToAzureDiskReplicationConfig -ManagedDisk -LogStorageAccountId $CacheStorageAccount.Id ` -DiskId $datadiskId1 -RecoveryResourceGroupId $RecoveryRG.ResourceId -RecoveryReplicaDiskAccountType $RecoveryReplicaDiskAccountType ` -RecoveryTargetDiskAccountType $RecoveryTargetDiskAccountType
+$DataDisk1ReplicationConfig  = New-AzRecoveryServicesAsrAzureToAzureDiskReplicationConfig -ManagedDisk -LogStorageAccountId $EastUSCacheStorageAccount.Id ` -DiskId $datadiskId1 -RecoveryResourceGroupId $RecoveryRG.ResourceId -RecoveryReplicaDiskAccountType $RecoveryReplicaDiskAccountType ` -RecoveryTargetDiskAccountType $RecoveryTargetDiskAccountType

 #Create a list of disk replication configuration objects for the disks of the virtual machine that are to be replicated.